hannesojala/Projects-To-Code/Lists/Simulations.md

     - Real chemistry life simulation would be holy grail... (and not likely to be figured out by the lieks of me)
 - BOIDS Simulation
   - Bird-like... things.. do stuff...
+- Physics Sim askin to Terry Davis' SimStructure
+  - Masses and springs, ropes and thrusters